LManso8/Pulsemonitoring/docs/architecture.md

   corresponding matplotlib report in a separate window.

-?????? ### 4.
-Website (demonstration) ????????
+### 4. Website (Demonstration UI)
-- A separate HTML/JavaScript front-end, built specifically for presentation and demonstration purposes.
+- A separate HTML/JavaScript front-end built for live telemetry presentation.
-- Connects to `servidor.py` over HTTP: whenever a new event is detected, the website fetches the corresponding data and renders the 3-axis (X, Y, Z) waveform.
-- **Open item:** the exact route/endpoint the website calls on the server has not yet been confirmed against the website's source code.
-  `servidor.py` as currently documented (see `software.md`) only exposes `POST /eventos`, used by the Pico W to push data in — no GET route for the website to pull data is visible in the version reviewed so far.
-  This needs to be reconciled once the website's code is reviewed: either a GET route exists in a fuller version of `servidor.py`, or the website implements its own read path. **TODO: update this section after reviewing the website source.**
+- Acts as a lightweight client: it polls the centralized datastore (via asynchronous GET requests or direct file reads) to render the 3-axis kinematic waveform in near real-time without interfering with the heavy mathematical DSP pipeline executed by the Python dashboard.

 ## Data flow summary